-I was born and for the most part raised Catholic.
-Through an amazing turn of events that included teenage alcoholism, and other traumatic upsets in my life I found new happiness in Jesus, and I entered the Adventist church at the mere young age of 19 years.
+I was born and for the most part, raised Catholic.
+Through an amazing turn of events that included teenage alcoholism, and other traumatic upsets in my life Jesus found me, and he changed everything about me!
+I entered the Seventh-day Adventist church at the mere young age of 19 years.
 Had you known me at that junction in my life you would understand why it was such a miracle.
 In fact had God not intervened in my life, the direction I was heading may well of lead to eventual self-destruction (but that is a story for another time).

 Me (Vinnie) at 18.
 This is the day I quit drinking.
 My best drinking buddy Doug took this of me after he offered me a beer I turned down.
 He said, “We better take a picture because this won’t last long.”